 I was way at the back, because I showed up pretty late, because they went on preposterously late.
 The acoustics at the Phoenix are not great for a band like Godspeed, they are perhaps a little too loud, especially if you are under the balcony, like I was.
 (I’d love to see them outside, especially in a gorge.
 Can we convince them to play in Elora?)
 The treble got a little lost when there was too much delay.
 (There is almost always too much delay.)
 But fortunately the low end was extremely clear, which is I think what most of us pay attention to live with this band.

 Despite, the acoustics, it was a pretty great show.
 It was roughly 90 minutes which was considerably longer than the last time I saw them.
 It definitely improved as it went on as they went to the more ambitious stuff, and the climax was a really fun moment.
 As the opening notes of “East Hastings” (from F♯ A♯ ∞ from 1997) rang out there was a collective gasp in the audience and then one guy near us screamed “YES!” causing my friend to note that an audience member screaming “Yes” is not what you normally expect at a Godspeed show.
-People really do like the older stuff, whatever band this is.
+People really do like the older stuff, whatever band it is.
 (I think that guy was pretty young, too, as was the crowd on the whole.)
 Another guy in front of us was physically losing his mind at the beginning of “East Hastings,” grabbing his hair.